laristra/wonton/README.md

 wonton/build $ make
 ```

-This compiles the serial code and about a dozen application tests.
+This compiles the serial code and about a dozen unit tests.
 To
 run the tests, simply execute

 ```sh